AqwamCreates/DataPredict/docs/API/Models/DoubleExpectedStateActionRewardStateActionNeuralNetworkV2.md

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.

+* averagingRate: The lower the value, the faster the weights changes.
+The value must be set between 0 and 1.

 #### Returns:

 * ModelObject: The generated model object.